DoMore! - A project for cancer patients and society

 Understanding the tumour

-Calculations indicate that the pathologist's assessment of the severity of the cancerous tumour is correct only in about 60 % of the cases.
+Calculations indicate that the pathologist's assessment of the severity of the cancerous tumour is correct in only around 60 % of the cases.
 Today only a portion of the tumour is sampled.
 The risk of ignoring the cells that can kill the patient is great.
 The analysis work is time-consuming and resource-intensive.
-On top of there is a worldwide shortage of specialists who can do this work.
+In addition there is a worldwide shortage of specialists who can perform these tasks.

 The team consists of international experts in several scientific and medical fields, including digital image analysis, tumour pathology, cancer surgery, and oncology.
 Prof Håvard E. Danielsen at Institute for Cancer Genetics and Informatics leads the work.